javacook/proxifier/README.md

 ### Summary
-Proxifier creates proxies of beans in order to check whether all setters resp. getters have been invoked, e.g. in case of bean mappings.
+Proxifier creates proxies of beans in order to check whether all setters resp. getters have been invoked, especially in case of bean mappings.

 ### Details
 In many situations we have to map properties from one object into another which are structurally very similar: